WOW: Women's Older Wisdom

 “The Blue Woman,” from the Dirty War series, where the images are depicted looking out the window, waiting for their children.

-In 1988, fed up with Argentina’s repressive politics, Josefina and her husband.
+In 1988, fed up with Argentina’s repressive politics, Josefine and her husband.
 Abraham, moved to Maine.
-After Abraham died in 2016, Josefina was too grief-stricken to make art until this year, when she produced the ink drawings, which make up the second group of images in this show.
+After Abraham died in 2016, Josefine was too grief-stricken to make art until this year, when she produced the ink drawings, which make up the second group of images in this show.

-Josefina’s current work strikes a peaceful note, representing a new freedom of expression for her.
+Josefine’s current work strikes a peaceful note, representing a new freedom of expression for her.
 She explains, “I no longer sketch.
 I just draw.”
 Perhaps this is the freedom that comes with age.
-These beautiful drawings are spare, poetic, and hopeful, even playful, much like the energy Josefina gives off.
+These beautiful drawings are spare, poetic, and hopeful, even playful, much like the energy Josefine gives off.

 Pat Taub, WOW Blog,.
 Portland, Maine